fairlydurable/serve/README.md

 ### Project Contents

-The project consists of a primary Java source, a src subdirectory with shared resources, a Makefile, and this README.md.
+The project consists of a primary Java source, a src subdirectory with shared code, a site subdirectory with page resources, a Makefile, and this README.md.

 ```
 $ ls
-Makefile	README.md	Server.java	src
+Makefile	README.md	Server.java	site/ src/
 ```

 ### Build